UK Divorce Laws

 Child Custody

 Initially, the parents are given an opportunity to reach a consensus regarding the living arrangements of their child.
-However, if the parents fail to reach an agreement, the courts decide the issue.
+If parents succeed in providing such agreement that mentions the terms for child custody, the court approves it by studying it from a legal perspective.
+However, if the parents fail to reach an agreement, the courts decide on its own, which is usually in the best interest of the child.
 Generally, the UK courts have a tendency to award physical custody based on the following criteria.

 • Which parent can provide least disruption for the child?